 Our Equality and Diversity Action Team (EDAT) membership is chosen to include representation from both women and men, research students, early career, mid-career and senior members of staff, and Head of Department; administrative and research staff; staff on fixed-term and open contracts; with an interest in ethnic diversity, transgender and disability issues; and individuals who work full and part time.

-Current members of the EDAT are: Rowena Jacobs (Chair), Miqdad Asaria, Laura Bojke, Maria Goddard, Idaira Rodríguez Santana, Pedro Saramago Goncalves, Trish Smith, Marc Suhrcke, Kerry Atkinson, James Gaughan, Maria Jose Aragon.
+Current members of the EDAT are: Rowena Jacobs (Chair), Laura Bojke (Deputy Chair), Maria Goddard, Pedro Saramago Goncalves, Trish Smith, Kerry Atkinson, James Gaughan, Maria Jose Aragon, James Lomas, Paul Revill, Vijay Gc, Laurie Rachet Jacquet.

 The Athena SWAN Charter is an initiative for the advancement of women's careers in higher education and research in the STEMM (science, technology, engineering, medicine and mathematics) disciplines.
 Athena SWAN requires departments to demonstrate activities in gender equality and an achievement record in continually working towards equality in career progression.